alex-louvet/nnexpy/docs/KnotDescriptor.md

 # KnotDescriptor

+Knot Descriptor respresents a knot by its crossings and components with the intent of being as close as possible to mathematic theory of knots

 ## Class Variables

 `crossing` (`[int]`): index of points at the crossing of the knot (last point of the component before the crossing)